 OTI works closely with regional bureaus, missions, and other counterparts to identify programs that complement other assistance efforts and lay a foundation for longer-term development.
 OTI programs often are initiated in fragile states that have not reached the stability needed to initiate longer-term development programs.
 OTI strategies and programs are developed and designed to meet the unique needs of each situation.

-OTI is currently operating in Afghanistan, Burma, Côte d’Ivoire, Honduras, Lebanon, Libya, Mali, Niger, Pakistan, South Sudan, Syria, Ukraine, and Yemen.
+OTI is currently operating in Afghanistan, Burma, Côte d’Ivoire, Honduras, Lebanon, Libya, Mali, Niger, Nigeria, Pakistan, South Sudan, Syria, Ukraine, and Yemen.
 Programs are designed to impact the country’s transition and are not limited to particular sectors.